william-3D/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple implementation of grade-school classic “rock paper scissors”.
+A simple implementation of the grade-school classic “rock paper scissors”.
+An unguided project recommended by The Odin Project.

 Icons for the rock, paper & scissors buttons were self-drawn in Procreate.